dwp/govuk-casa/views/casa/components/radios/README.md

 * `data-ga-question`: Holds the fieldset legend's content
 * `data-ga-answer`: Holds the specific answer's text/html value

+The following attributes will be attached to the error `<p>` tag if `casaWithAnalytics` is `true`:

+* `data-ga-question`: Holds the fieldset legend's content after removing all html tags

 These are the conventions used by DWP.

 > **IMPORTANT:** DO NOT ENABLE this option if the question or answer may contain personally-identifiable information as values will be pushed to Google